sdiehl/wiwinwlh/tutorial.md

 Many of the default classes have instances that can be deriving automatically.
 After the definition of a datatype you can add a `deriving` clause which will generate the instances for this datatype automatically.
-This does not work universally but for many instances which have boiilerplate definitions GHC is quite clever and can save you from writing quite a bit of code by hand.
+This does not work universally but for many instances which have boilerplate definitions GHC is quite clever and can save you from writing quite a bit of code by hand.

 For example for a custom list type.